 Results of Combined Hormonal Treatments

-Research shows that the estrogen-progestin combination (EPT) improves vertebral bone mineral density (BMD) by +0.68% per year compared to estrogen alone (95% confidence interval: 0.38 to 0.97%; P = 0.0001).
+Research shows that the estrogen-progestogen combination (EPT) improves vertebral bone mineral density (BMD) by +0.68% per year compared to estrogen alone (95% confidence interval: 0.38 to 0.97%; P = 0.0001).
 This data highlights the benefits of combined treatments.

-Type of Treatment | Impact on Vertebral Bone Mineral Density | Impact on the Femoral Neck |
+Type of Treatment | Impact on the Spinal DMO | Impact on the Femoral Neck |

 ---|---|---|

-Combined hormone treatment | +2.6 % | +1.5% |
+Combined hormone therapy | +2.6 % | +1,5 % |

 Simple Treatment vs. Combined Treatment

-Recommendations and Treatment Guidelines
+Treatment Recommendations and Guidelines

 General Recommendations